 myself the boys, though I ended up just going with a striking ankylosaur t-shirt instead.
 Though come to think of it, a Paleo Pals plush toy would make for a fun review, so perhaps I’ll have to go back…

-While certainly a smaller museum, Texas Through Time has steadily added to their exhibits over time, and they occasionally have special temporary exhibits come through as well, such as the exhibit on the End Cretaceous extinctions they hosted last year, which included Tyrannosaurus rex skeleton.
+While certainly a smaller museum, Texas Through Time has steadily added to their exhibits over time, and plan to open a whole new wing of the museum in the near future.
+They occasionally have special temporary exhibits come through as well, such as the exhibit on the End Cretaceous extinctions they hosted a while back, which included a Tyrannosaurus rex skeleton.
 If you live nearby or happen to be passing through, it’s worth checking out, especially considering the free admission.
 I look forward to seeing them grow in the coming years, and I plan to visit again soon!